brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 27 bht.md

 2. "We feel every day how impossible, or, at least, how difficult it is to cure long-continued hatred."
 3. "Before the poison of hatred has found its way into the heart, anger must be thoroughly dislodged."

+### Philip Schaff:
+1. "Give place, give free play, room in the heart, to the devil."
+2. "The clause gives a reason why sinful anger should be avoided: it opens to Satan the heart which has been redeemed from his power by Christ."

 ### Archibald T. Robertson:
 1. "Neither give place to the devil."
 2. "Present active imperative in prohibition, either stop doing it or do not have the habit."